 Workforce Diversity Stats

-LinkedIn publishes its workforce diversity report for each year and the above charts represent the same for the fiscal year 2023.
+LinkedIn publishes its workforce diversity report for each year and the below charts represent the same for the fiscal year 2024.
 “Diversity, Inclusion, and Belonging” have always been the core values of LinkedIn and it has put efforts for the same, making the workplace equitable for everyone.

 LinkedIn workforce diversity